oorb/oorb/README.md

 ### ET minus UT ###

-Updated via the OOrb Subversion repository by
+Update via the OOrb git repository by

-> `svn update ET-UT.dat`
+> `git pull ET-UT.dat`

 ### TAI minus UTC ###

-Updated via the OOrb Subversion repository by
+Update via the OOrb git repository by

-> `svn update TAI-UTC.dat`
+> `git pull TAI-UTC.dat`

+## Setting environment variables ##

+Finally, you need to tell `oorb` where to find the different files.
+This is easiest to do through environment variables which you declare in the configuration file for the shell (e.g., .profile on Mac OS X and .bash_profile on Linux).
+For the Bash shell you need to add the following lines to the configuration file of your shell:

+> `export OORB_DATA=OORBROOT/data`
+> `export OORB_CONF=OORBROOT/main/oorb.conf`
+> `export OORB_GNUPLOT_SCRIPTS_DIR=OORBROOT/gnuplot/`

 # Using oorb #